- our blog

 As bank loans generally offer longer repayment periods, lower interest rates and lower late charges than licensed money lenders, it is better to apply for a bank loan first.

 Taking a loan from a licensed money lender can be your second option if you don’t qualify for a bank loan.
-Some money lenders may have low interest rates depending on your loan and loan tenure.
-You will need to compare between various money lenders and check.
+Some private money lenders may have lower interest rates depending on your loan and loan tenure.
+You will need to compare various money lenders and identify the most reliable money lender in Singapore.

 How to borrow from licensed money lenders (Procedure)